sobujhasan1000/toy-client/src/README.md

 -then have a carusel there is a 4 photo if you click then show another photo see you.

-- and gallary section have a many toys photo. this toy photo only this company selling.
+-and gallary section have a many toys photo. this toy photo only this company selling.

 -another section is a discount section when some times have a many offer only this time show this offer.